Chart Color Schemes

 Golden Grove is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Golden Grove's dwelling structure, as per the latest Census, consisted of 85.3% houses and 14.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 88.6% houses and 11.3% other dwellings.
-Home ownership in Golden Grove stood at 35.9%, similar to Adelaide metro, with mortgaged dwellings at 44.6% and rented dwellings at 19.5%.
-The median monthly mortgage repayment was $1,688, higher than the Adelaide metro average of $1,517.
-Median weekly rent in Golden Grove was $320, compared to Adelaide metro's $330.
-Nationally, Golden Grove's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Golden Grove's dwelling structure, as per the latest Census data, consisted of 85.3% houses and 14.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's figures of 88.6% houses and 11.3% other dwellings.
+Home ownership in Golden Grove stood at 35.9%, aligning with Adelaide metro's level.
+The remaining dwellings were either mortgaged (44.6%) or rented (19.5%).
+The median monthly mortgage repayment in the area was $1,688, exceeding the Adelaide metro average of $1,517.
+The median weekly rent figure for Golden Grove was $320, compared to Adelaide metro's $330.
+Nationally, Golden Grove's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing